brigadecore/brigade/docs/content/topics/operators/security.md

 ## Project Security

 Brigade is opinionated about configuring projects and storing data like credentials.
-Because sensitive information is stored in a project's secret, care should be taken in preventing unauthorized access to that secret.
+Sensitive information relevant to a project should be set as [Secrets] on that project.
+In turn, project secrets are stored in a Kubernetes secret, so care should be taken in preventing unauthorized access to these resources.

-- Out-of-the-box, the project is the location where credentials should be stored
+- Out-of-the-box, credentials should be stored as project secrets
 - A project's credentials are accessible to any script running in that project, regardless of event.
-- For SSH-based Git clones, the SSH key should be stored on the project.
+- For SSH-based Git clones, the SSH key should be stored as a project secret.

-Note that if Helm is used to create a project, the project's secrets will be cached within Helm's release object.
-Read the [Helm docs](http://helm.sh) to learn how to secure Helm.
+[Secrets]: /topics/project-developers/secrets

 ## Script Security

 Brigade scripts can create pods, secrets, and persistent volume claims.
 Brigade does not evaluate the security of the containers that a pod runs.
 Consequently, it is best to avoid using untrusted containers in Brigade scripts.
 Likewise, it is not recommended to inject secrets into a container without first auditing the container.

 ## Gateway Security

 In Brigade, a gateway is any service that translates some external prompt (webhook, 3rd party API, cron trigger, etc.) into a Brigade event.

 Gateways are the most likely service to have an external network connection.
 We suggest the following features of a gateway: